 - RN & LPN application packets for Spring 2020 will be available after August 30.

-- Applicants must now have an active CNA license to apply for the RN and LPN program effective for the Spring 2019 application period.
+- Applicants must now be a certified CNA to apply for the RN and LPN program effective for the Spring 2019 application period.

 The Registered Nursing program is operated with the approval of the Idaho Board of Nursing.
 The course of study is designed to provide you with the essential knowledge and skills to function as a registered nurse.
 Classes consist of both theory and hands-on supervised experience.
 The supervised clinical experience is conducted at major health care facilities and agencies.
 Successful completion of the program requirements earns an Associate of Applied Science degree in nursing and makes the student eligible to sit for the national licensure examination (NCLEX-RN) to become a licensed registered nurse.